rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

 from step one.
 Also, remember that a secret colour can be also a mixture of many other colours.

+**Update:** Diffie-Hellman does not protect you from a [man-in-the-middle][mitm] attack.
+To see why, imagine an attacker receiving all messages from Alice and replaying them back to Bob.

 **Step 5**: Alice will add again her secret colour to the mixture that Bob sent to her.
 Bob will follow the same steps.